microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 * Flag `switch`-statements where the `case`s cover most but not all enumerators of an enumeration.
 * Flag `switch`-statements where the `case`s cover a few enumerators of an enumeration, but has no `default`.

+##### Office.All

+Additionally, for related sets of boolean options, prefer using an enum to define bitwise flags:
+* Specify the underlying type of the enum to align with [ES.101: Use unsigned types for bit manipulation](#Res-unsigned) and establish clarity on number of bits available for use.
+* Always include a 'None' option set to the zero value.
+* Use DEFINE_ENUM_FLAG_OPERATORS, but note that due to a limitation in that macro it only works at global scope.

+**Reason**: Concise compared to alternatives.
+Adds type safety.

+    enum class FooOptions : uint32_t
+    {
+        None              = 0x00,
+        SimpleFooRequired = 0x01,
+        SuperFooEnabled   = 0x02,
+        BarAllowed        = 0x04,
+    };
+    DEFINE_ENUM_FLAG_OPERATORS(FooOptions);

+**Note**: When naming an `enum class` and its values, finding the right balance between too short (likely cryptic) and too long can be challenging.
+Do your best to remain both clear and concise.

+    if (fooFlags & FooOpts::RO)                                                       // Too short.
+    if (fooFlags & FooConfigurationStateFlags::ConfigurationCacheIsCurrentlyReadOnly) // Too long.
+    if (fooFlags & FooConfigStateFlags::ReadOnly)                                     // Reasonable.

 ### <a name="Renum-class"></a>Enum.3: Prefer class enums over "plain" enums

 ##### Reason

 To minimize surprises: traditional enums convert to int too readily.

+##### Office.All

+When it is absolutely required to convert to and from integers, use the Mso::to_enum and Mso::to_underlying helpers.

 ##### Example